erc20-amis/erc20-amis/_faqs/04-whatstake.md

 You will need 3 things.

 1. AMIS ERC20 Token (1 or more)
-2. A computer/mobile with wallet (MWE, MetaMask, Cipher, Enjin, Coinbase, Nifty, Trust, Saturn)
+2. A computer/mobile with wallet (MEW, MetaMask, Cipher, Enjin, Coinbase, Nifty, Trust, Saturn)
 3. Internet